After COVID-19: Predicting The New Normal

 The need for asset free operations will force equitability

-In a time where meters, cash and even credit cards are deemed “dirty,” moving to a mobile only parking operation seems like the logical step.
+In a time where meters, cash and even credit cards are deemed “dirty,” moving to mobile pay parking only operation seems like the logical step.
 However, many cities are apprehensive to make the transition.
-Even for Cambridge, MA, where mobile counts for 60% of all parking transactions, the thought of removing parking payment options post COVID-19 is hard to fathom.
+Even for Cambridge, MA, where paying for parking with a mobile app counts for 60% of all parking transactions, the thought of removing parking payments options post COVID-19 is hard to fathom.
 The issue with asset free operations has always been equitability.
 The common misconception is people don’t have access to smartphones, when in fact 81% of Americans actually do.
 Most parking leaders agree that solving for the unbanked is the bigger issue, and it will need to be solved in our new normal.

 Austin, TX has begun exploring ways to move to a digital only parking environment by reducing meters and pay stations in certain areas to force utilization of the city’s parking app while providing more education on how it works.
 Similarly, Austin city leaders have made it clear to the community that micro and shared mobility services are essential modes of transportation.
 They are currently using data from micro and shared mobility sources to re-allocate and push these as equitable modes of transportation in underserved areas post COVID-19.